-In the event that a trainee does not agree with any of the aforementioned notifications, remediation, or sanctions, or with the handling of a grievance, the following appeal procedures should be followed:
+In the event that a trainee does not agree with any of the aforementioned notifications, remediation or sanctions, or with the handling of a grievance - the following appeal procedures should be followed:

-- 1. The trainee should file a formal appeal in writing with all supporting documents, with the Director.
-The trainee must submit this appeal within 10 workdays from their notification of any of the above (notification, remediation or sanctions, or handling of a grievance).
-In cases where one of the parties involved is unavailable (e.g., due to being on vacation, leave, out sick), another leadership team member may step into the roles described below. - 2.
-Within ten workdays of receipt of a formal written appeal from a trainee, the Director or designee, will consult with members of the SHCS Counseling Services Management Team and Risk Manager, and then decide whether to implement a Review Panel or respond to the appeal without a Panel being convened. - 3.
-In the event that a trainee is filing a formal appeal in writing to disagree with a decision that has already been made by the Review Panel and supported by the Director, then that appeal is reviewed by the Director or designee, in consultation with the SHCS Counseling Services Management Team and Risk Manager.
-The Director or designee will determine if a new Review Panel should be formed to reexamine the case, or if the decision of the original Review Panel is upheld.
+1. The trainee may file a formal appeal in writing with all supporting documents, with the Director or designee.
+The trainee must submit this appeal within ten (10) work days from their notification of any of the above (notification, remediation or sanctions, or handling of a grievance).
+In cases where one of the parties involved is unavailable (e.g. due to being on vacation, leave, out sick), another leadership team member may step into the roles described below.

+2. Within ten (10) workdays of receipt of a formal written appeal from a trainee, the Director or designee, will consult with members of the SHCS Counseling Services Management Team and Risk Manager, and then decide whether to implement a Review Panel or respond to the appeal without a Panel being convened.

+3. In the event that a trainee files a formal appeal to disagree with a decision made by the Review Panel and supported by the Director or designee, that appeal will be reviewed by the Director or designee, in consultation with the SHCS Counseling Services Management Team and Risk Manager.
+The Director or designee will determine if a new Review Panel should be formed to reexamine the case, or if the decision of the original Review Panel should be upheld.